keerthan2102/cary-urban-simulator/README.md

 **Cary Urban Expansion Forecasting Model**

-**An Agent-Based Simulation (ABS)** engine built with the Mesa framework to model, visualize, and inspect multi-temporal urban development patterns across the Town of Cary, North Carolina.
+**An Agent-Based Model (ABM)** simulation engine built with the Mesa framework to model, visualize, and inspect multi-temporal urban development patterns across the Town of Cary, North Carolina.
 This predictive model tracks spatial growth by simulating the divergent behaviors of corporate and suburban developer archetypes, utilizing real-world GIS baseline configurations.

 **🚀 System Architecture Overview**
 The application features a decoupled architecture where spatial geographic data layer states are isolated from active moving agents to ensure precise chronological snapshots.